kizniche/Mycodo/README.md

 `sudo apt-get upgrade`

-`sudo apt-get install apache2 build-essential python-dev gnuplot git-core libconfig-dev php5 libapache2-mod-php5 wget`
+`sudo apt-get install apache2 build-essential python-dev gnuplot git-core libconfig-dev php5 libapache2-mod-php5`

 If you will have your RPi exposed to the internet with SSH access, I recommend installing fail2ban to monitor auth.log and ban IP addresses that fail a certain number of login attempts.
 This has successfully thwarted many script kiddies from mounting a useful attack on my RPi system.